IndigenousEngineering/tensorflow-tastic/README.md

 ## citations & docs

-this repository makes use of the following outside resources:
+this repository makes use of a number of outside libraries and resources. here are a few, with documentation and other information.

+### libraries & packages

 #### scikit-learn